- 1 Some of my write-ups posted to different newspapers and weeklies (published and unpublished) Some could fetch some prize awards.

 Philip Verghese ‘Ariel, Secunderabad

 Nuts about Mutts was a good piece.
 No doubt, a dog is a friend in need.
 I appreciate your concern for them, but your readers have much higher expectation from you.
 They prefer serious matters from your pen.
 Let such subjects be given to Manekas’ and Amalas’ It’s really a boring subject, which people like you should not deal with.
-At the same time there is danger of dreaded rabies from them.
+At the same time, there is a danger of dreaded rabies from them.
 There are injections available in plenty, but ‘Prevention is better than cure’.
-One thing I noticed in the piece is that you did not even mention about the problems faced by the common man (two wheeler drivers and the pedestrians) because of stray dogs.
+One thing I noticed in the piece is that you did not even mention the problems faced by the common man (two-wheeler drivers and the pedestrians) because of stray dogs.

 NAILED, AT LAST

 This is with reference to the cover story The real crisis?
 It is sad to note the sorry state of our judiciary.
 The supposed fences and protectors are digging the structure.
 The new Chief Justice’s statement that judges should not be made to declare their assets is rather upsetting.
 What ‘integrity made him make such an outrageous statement?
 In a democracy, all are equal before the law.
 Y K Sabharwal’s and Bhalla’s dealings should be thoroughly checked and action should be taken.
 No corrupt person should occupy the seat of justice.
 People have suffered enough from the corrupt system.